gsaraiva2109/0x53/README.md

 - **Dashboard**: Real-time stats on total vs. blocked queries.
 - **Logs**: Live stream of DNS activity (Allowed/Blocked domains).
 - **Lists**: Press `TAB` to switch views.
 Toggle individual blocklist sources on/off.
+- **Allowlist**: Manage a custom allowlist of domains to bypass blocking.
+Support for adding/removing domains directly from the TUI.

 ### Controlling the Service